Sabrina Bahsoon: Career

 In 2023, Bahsoon went viral on the social media platform TikTok for her videos lip-syncing and dancing on the London Underground, earning her the nickname "Tube Girl" and spawning the viral #TubeGirl trend.
 As a result of the trend, Bahsoon has done 'Tube Girl' videos with a variety of celebrities including Troye Sivan, Bella Poarch and Naomi Campbell.
 As of 2023, the 'tube girl' hashtag on TikTok has over 1 billion views.

 Following her viral success, Bahsoon collaborated with several fashion and beauty brands, appearing at the MAC Cosmetics show at London Fashion Week, later being named as the company's global brand ambassador.
 She attended the Balmain and Courrèges presentations at Paris Fashion Week and walked the runway for Christian Cowan.
 Bahsoon also appeared at the Hugo Boss Milan Fashion Week show with a video posted by the brand in connection with the 'tube girl' trend receiving over 144 million views.

-In 2024, Bahsoon began a music career, releasing her debut single 'MINE' and a second single, Not My Kind', released in 2025.
+In 2024, Bahsoon began a music career, releasing her debut single 'MINE' and a second single, 'Not My Kind', released in 2025.
+Bahsoon released her third single YOUNG 4EVER' in January 2026.

 Bahsoon has a brief uncredited cameo appearance in the F1 movie.

 Bahsoon has appeared on the cover of Cosmopolitan Middle East, as well as the digital cover of Hunger Magazine.

 Public image and impact

 Bahsoon has been praised for her confidence and carefree attitude, as well as for the encouragement of others to 'embrace the cringe' and to care less about what people think.
 Bahsoon has also spoken about her happiness at being representation for her heritage, when she had previously never seen any creators that looked like her.
-She has been described as a fashion 'it-girl'.
+She has been described by British Vogue as a fashion 'it-girl'.

 Bahsoon has partnered with a refugee advocacy group to provide free education for Palestinian children living as refugees in Malaysia.